Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 No matter how good the conditions of your Chromebook are, if you have poor internet, you will experience lags during several processes.

-So it is wise to make sure you are on a wired connection or one where not many other people are connected.
+So it is wise to ensure you are on a wired connection or one where not many other people are connected.

 3. Too Many Apps And Programs